StaffReturn to About BTA page

 Susan Otcenas joined the BTA Board in October 2007.
-She serves as the Board Treasurer and as a member of the Finance Committee.
+She serves as the chair of the Development Committee.
 A self-described “numbers geek,” Susan holds a BS in Economics and Finance from the University of Maryland.
 After a banking career that spanned 10 years and 2 coasts, in 1998 Susan co-founded TeamEstrogen.com, an online retailer of women’s athletic apparel.
 Susan has been riding a bike since she was old enough to walk.
 In high school, she was fortunate to live in a town small enough that no bus service was offered and nearly every student walked or biked to school.
 Susan has traveled extensively by bicycle, both domestically and abroad.
 She believes bicycles break down barriers – physical, cultural and socioeconomic – between people, and provide a path to independence for people in all walks of life.
 She especially encourages more women to ride for health, recreation and transportation.

 Rick Potestio is a professional architect and avid cyclist whose daily explorations of the Portland region began when he was a young kid, eventually leading him to the sport of bike racing.
 He is a member of the Rapha Racing Team and founder of River City Bicycles Cross Crusade Cyclo Cross Series, the largest series in the nation and host of the US National Championships, the US Gran Prix of CycloCross, and other events.
 Rick is currently a member of the Metro Executive Council for Active Transportation, PDXplore, and the Gresham Design Commission.
 He is a founding member of the Portland-Bologna Sister City Association.
 His architecture office, PotestioStudio, has been recognized with numerous local, regional and national design awards.